ppixel/delssh/README.md

 ```bash
 delssh -e <hostname or ip> [-dhnv]
 ```
-Please not, that -n dont work yet and you can only put a single hostname or IP-Address yet.
+Please note, that -n dont work yet and you can only put a single hostname or IP-Address yet.

 ## Tested